 Lipomas should not be mixed up with liposarcomas, which are malignant and can spread to bone, the lungs, and other organs.

-Most dogs will not require a removal of the lipoma unless it is causing discomfort or restricting your dog’s movement.
+Most dogs will not require the lipoma to be surgically removed unless it is causing discomfort or restricting your dog’s movement.
 If diagnostic tests show that the tumor might be more aggressive, your vet may advise removal of the lipoma.
 Thankfully, removing lipomas tends to be a simple and straightforward process.

 The benign nature of the tumor means that the vet will not have to cut away any healthy tissue surrounding the lipoma.
 Infiltrative lipoma may require more complex procedures as they are generally found much deeper in the muscle and bone tissue.
 Infiltrative lipomas may require a combination of surgical excision and radiation therapy for effective elimination.